+EDTE 527 Literature for Adolescent Readers

 EDTE 552 Basic Math and Measurement for the Educator

-EDTE 553 Algebra for the Educator
+EDTE 553 .
+Algebra for the Educator

 EDTE 554 Geometry for the Educator

 EDTE 556 American History for the Educator

 EDTE 557 World History for the Educator

 EDTE 558 Geography for the Educator

 EDTE 559 American Government for the Educator

 EDTE 560 Earth Science for the Educator

 EDTE 561 Life Science for the Educator

 EDTE 562 Physical Science for the Educator I

 EDTE 563 Physical Science for the Educator II

-EDTE 564 Written Communication and Grammar for the Educator
+EDTE 564 .
+Written Communication and Grammar for the Educator

 EDTE 565 Oral Communication for the Educator

-EDUC 853 STEM Earth & Space Science for the Educator

-EDUC 854 STEM Physics for the Educator

-EDUC 855 STEM Chemistry for the Educator

-EDUC 856 STEM Number Theory for the Educator

-EDUC 857 STEM Statistics for the Educator

-EDUC 859 STEM Computer Programming for the Educator

-EDUC 870 Adolescent Literature

 ENGL 478G Literature Across Cultures

+STEM 562 Earth & Space Science for the STEM Educator

+STEM 564 Chemistry for the STEM Educator

+STEM 566 Number Theory for the STEM Educator

+STEM 568 Statistics for the STEM Educator

+STEM 570 Computer Programming for the STEM Educator